Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Numerical simulations

-To investigate the small sample properties of our bootstrap tests of stochastic dominance we ran a number of Monte Carlo simulations.
-In each simulation we used $10^5$ Monte Carlo repetitions to compute rejection rates.
-In each of these repetitions we randomly generated data $\{X_i^1\}_{i=1}^{n_1}$ and $\{X_i^2\}_{i=1}^{n_2}$ using either the independent or matched pairs sampling framework, and using this data randomly generated $10^3$ bootstrap samples to compute bootstrap critical values.
-In each simulation for the independent sampling framework we set $n_1=n_2=n$ and set $F_1$ equal to the CDF of the uniform distribution on $(0,1)$ and $Q_2$ equal to a given ODC $R$.
-In each simulation for the matched pairs sampling framework we specified $F_1$ and $Q_2$ in the same way as in the independent sampling framework, and used a given copula $C$ to generate dependence between the pairs.
-Note that it is without loss of generality to confine attention to the case where $F_1$ is uniform because our tests are rank-based.
+To investigate the small sample properties of the modified WMW test we ran a number of Monte Carlo simulations.
+In each simulation we used $10^5$ Monte Carlo repetitions to compute rejection frequencies.
+In each of these repetitions we randomly generated an iid sample of pairs $\{(X_i^1,X_i^2)\}_{i=1}^{n}$, with $n$ varying from $25$ to $1000$ as described below.
+The samples were generated with $F_1$ normalized to be the uniform distribution on $[0,1]$, with $F_2$ chosen to obtain a desired P-P curve $R$ as described below, and with $C$ chosen to be the Gaussian copula with correlation parameter $\rho$ equal to $0$, $.25$, $.5$ or $.75$.
+Setting $\rho=0$ places us in the independent sampling framework with equally-sized samples, while setting $\rho>0$ places us in the matched pairs sampling framework with positive dependence within pairs.
+Bootstrap critical values were computed using $10^3$ bootstrap samples.

-To provide a point of comparison, we report rejection rates obtained using the bootstrap test of stochastic dominance proposed in \citet{DH16} alongside those obtained using our modified WMW test.
-The Donald-Hsu test is similar in spirit to our test, with asymptotic properties comparable to those established in Proposition \ref{prop:modtest}, but is based on the one-sided KS statistic rather than the one-sided WMW statistic, and uses a recentering method to modify bootstrap critical values rather than a contact set estimator.
+To provide a point of comparison we also report rejection frequencies obtained using the test of first-order stochastic dominance proposed in \citet{DH16}.
+See \citet[pp.~80--85]{W19} for a succinct treatment.
+The Donald-Hsu (DH) test has asymptotic properties comparable to those established for the modified WMW test in \cref{prop:modtest}.
+However the DH test is based on the one-sided Kolmogorov-Smirnov statistic rather than the one-sided WMW statistic, and uses a selective recentering method to modify bootstrap critical values rather than a contact set estimator.
+We use the DH test in our simulations rather than the LSW test because the non-invariance of the latter test to strictly increasing transformations of the data makes it easy to manipulate the design of simulations so that the test appears more or less powerful.
+Like the modified WMW test, the DH test of first-order stochastic dominance depends on the sample observations only through their pooled ranks.